 Magnetic letters are very useful resources for teaching children to spell and construct words.
 Words can be made and altered quickly without any need to rub anything out and they are easy to handle.

-If you are happy to use them, magnetic letters can be purchased relatively inexpensively.
+If you are happy to use real magnetic letters, they can be purchased relatively inexpensively.
 Make sure you get some with lower case letters and you will need more than one of each letter to make a good variety of words.

 How to use magnetic letters and alphabet cards…